 This post is a repost from last year, but seeing as how this recipe, no matter what I do this recipe remains number one, I thought it would be a good idea to bring it back to life.
 I’ve left the original post on here, but I did add updates to the recipe as we make it a little different these days.
 Who has left over Halloween candy?!
-I know I do.
-I was trying to think up a delicious way to enjoy all of that candy other than just eating piece by piece and I came up with these.
+Cake Batter Pancakes.

 I’m fairly convinced that the world would be a better place if more sprinkles were involved.